pauljones0/pauljones0/README.md

 ![Daily XKCD Comic](https://raw.githubusercontent.com/pauljones0/pauljones0/main/.github/xkcd/XKCD_daily.png)

-*<!-- XKCD_ALT_TEXT_START -->They should add a little sticker that certifies that the humidifier supports water conservation, but in the sense of energy conservation or momentum conservation.<!-- XKCD_ALT_TEXT_END -->*
+*<!-- XKCD_ALT_TEXT_START -->It struggles a little with complex positions, like when there are an even number of moves and it has to round down, but when run against itself it's capable of finding some novelties.
+At one point I saw six knights on the board at once; Stockfish rarely exceeds four.<!-- XKCD_ALT_TEXT_END -->*